Students Need Advocates. They Need You.

-Our department offers three different tracks designed to meet your research interests and career goals.
+Our department offers three tracks designed to meet your research interests and career goals.
 All tracks are offered as Master of Science (MS) or Master of Education (MEd) degrees.
-In addition, we offer an Educational Diagnostician Certification only for you who do not want a master’s degree, yet want to earn a graduate certificate.
+Additionally, if you’d like to earn a graduate certificate without a master’s degree, we offer a stand-alone Educational Diagnostician Certification program.

 Already have a Texas teaching certificate?
-Consider earning your master’s degree in Special Education!
-Our program teaches you how to identify and equip students with exceptional needs.
-You’ll learn how to support students with disabilities in all grade levels (K-12).
+Consider earning your master’s degree in special education!
+Our program teaches you to identify and equip students with exceptional needs.
+You'll learn to support students with disabilities in K-12 grade levels.
 We offer a thesis and non-thesis track.
 (Total Hours: 36)

 Special Education with Educational Diagnostician Certification

 Do you want to become an educational diagnostician while earning your master’s degree in special education?
-Our program expands your knowledge and teaches you to support your students with disabilities through assessment, planning, and implementation of an academic plan for meeting their educational needs.
+Our program expands your knowledge and teaches you to support your students with disabilities through assessment, planning and implementation of an academic plan to meet their educational needs.
 This track has a thesis and a non-thesis track.
 (Total Hours: 39-42)

 Educational Diagnostician Certificate Only

-Have you two years teaching experience, a master’s degree in special education and a desire to advance your career?
-Then, we have a certification only program for you.
+Do you have three years of teaching experience, a master’s degree in special education and a desire to advance your career?
+Then, we have a certification-only program for you.
 As an educational diagnostician, you may consult with your colleagues and students’ parents as you develop and implement an academic learning plan for each student.
 (Total Hours: 21)

 Graduate Program Cost